A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 • Urbanization: As cities swell like a freshly baked naan, the need for stylish homes has soared.

-• Rising Income Levels: More equals more room for luxuries like that handmade Persian rug you don't need but absolutely must have.
+• Rising Income Levels: More money equals more room for luxuries like that handmade Persian rug you don’t need but absolutely must have.

 The Big Players in the Game

 In a recent industry report, interior designer Rohit Bal, often dubbed the “Galliano of India,” remarked, “Indian interior design is like a well-brewed cup of masala chai—unexpected, yet deeply satisfying.”
-Adding his voice to the chorus, Sunita Kohli, a renowned architect, emphasized, “India is on the cusp of an interior design revolution, thanks to our rich heritage and sensational invention designers.”
+Adding his voice to the chorus, Sunita Kohli, a renowned architect, emphasized, “India is on the cusp of an interior design revolution, thanks to our rich heritage and fresh designers.”

-“Interior design in India is like a khichdi—an eclectic mix of everything with the potential for greatness.” – Rohit Bal
+Interior design in India is like a khichdi—an eclectic mix of everything with the possible for greatness. — as expressed through aligned commentary about Rohit Bal

-1. What Makes India Unique?
+1. What Makes India Distinctive?

 1. Color Schemes inspired by Holi: Because who wouldn’t want a living room as colorful as a festival?